cs4241-22a/a1-gettingstarted/README.md

 ## Design Achievements

 - **Used custom color palette from Adobe Color**:
   - I created my own color palette to use throughout my site.
-See repo for screenshot.
+See color_palette.PNG for screenshot.
 - **Used the IM Fell DW Pica Font from Google Fonts**:
   - I used IM Fell DW Pica as the font for the headers on my site.